Northwestern is a top research university and our undergraduates often play a role as research assistants in advancing the frontiers of knowledge.

 Most students who work as research assistants are hired by professors who have had them in class.
 Successful candidates for research assistant positions have generally taken some level of econometrics, and it is often useful to have some background in coding.
 However, this is not universal for all projects.

 Options for research within the Economics Department:

-The EconLab is a new space for undergraduates to engage in part-time research and learn more closely about the tools and questions that are addressed using Economics.
-It is ideal for students interested in pursuing a career in research.
-Undergraduate students can participate at the EconLab in two ways:
+EconLab is a space for undergraduates to engage in part-time research and work closely with an Economics faculty member.
+Undergraduate students can participate in EconLab in two ways:

-- Become an EconLab research assistant, and work for a professor at the lab between 10 and 20 hours per week during the quarter.
-This is like an “internship” on a research team, and it provides you with enough time to fully invest in a project and build your skills.
+- Become an EconLab research assistant and work for a professor between 10 and 20 hours per week during the quarter.

 - Join the general research assistant database to perform tasks in a more sporadic fashion.
 While this would not allow you to dig as deeply into a project, these opportunities are more flexible.

 Insights From Participants